trossr32/outdated-packages-action/README.md

           # Default is '.', so only required if the npm project is not the root of the repository.
           npm-project-directory: ${{ env.PROJECT_DIR }}

-          # Don't add a success comment to the PR when checks are successful.
+          # When true, don't add a success comment to the PR when checks are successful.
 Default is false if not supplied.
           hide-successful-checks: false
 ```